VimYoung/dotfiles/README.md

 ## Showcase

 These are a few images and a video of my configs in action.
 OBS Studio started causing some weird behaviour, leading to high CPU hikes for the first time, hence the video became jerky.
-Will update that for a better one as soon as I get some time.
+Will update that with a better one as soon as I get some time.

 ![showcase](./assets/screenshots/showcase.mp4)